Welcome to the Master of Arts—Interdisciplinary Studies (MA-IS).

 Similarly, employers and professional associations are seeking university graduates with wide ranging educations capable of engaging ideas from various disciplines, critically thinking through situations, and working in teams to solve problems in an age of rapid change.

-Offering students choice, flexibility and support, the Master of Arts—Integrated Studies program and its courses engage these trends.
+Offering students choice, flexibility and support, the Master of Arts—Interdisciplinary Studies program and its courses engage these trends.
 MA-IS program faculty members share a teaching philosophy of critical reflection, exploring collaborative thinking, interdisciplinary problem solving, applied research, and the integration of diverse disciplinary knowledge, theories, and methodologies.
 Students work across disciplinary boundaries and develop problem-solving skills and policy-making strategies.
 And, the MA-IS program allows students to relate their research to issues in their lives, workplaces, and communities.

 The MA-IS program comprises eleven courses; each worth 3 credits for a total of 33 credits (a minimum of 18 of these credits must be completed through Athabasca University as a residency requirement).
 Students are required to complete two core courses: MAIS 601 and MAIS 602.
 Courses in the program may be completed in two modes: a paced Internet study group or self-paced study with support via the Internet.
 There is no requirement to attend campus.